zamroczynski/BTW-Music-Player/README.md

 - In-Game Configuration: Manage settings, select music packs, and open the music folder directly from the game options menu via a new gear icon.
 - Global Condition Toggles: Enable or disable specific conditions (e.g., disable all Biome music or Combat music) directly from the in-game configuration menu.
 - Diagnostics Commands: Use `/bmp debug` to view the current music state (biome, combat, song priority) in real-time, and `/bmp reload` to reload configuration and music packs without restarting the game.
+- Now Playing Notifications: A stylish pop-up appears on the right side of the screen when a new song starts, displaying the track title and the name of the Music Pack.
+- Custom Song Titles: You can now define a custom display title for each song in the `songs.json` file.

 ### Downloads
 - BTW Music Player Mod: [Download Latest Release](https://github.com/zamroczynski/BTW-Music-Player/releases)